nidhoggfgg/mini-projects/framed-text/README.md

 useage: ./framed_text.py <file>
 ```

 code is really simple, just include some f-string and loop.

 ## rust

-like python...
+same as python...